-Additionally, Dr. Pratt conducts research on millennial generation Catholics and their attitudes towards pro-life teachings and young adults’ engagement with society’s major institutions.
+Additionally, Dr. Pratt has conducted research on millennial generation Catholics and their attitudes towards pro-life teachings and young adults’ engagement with society’s major institutions.
 Focusing on how their perspectives can serve as a bellwether for the Church’s political strategy, this research demonstrates that without a major shift, the Church risks losing an entire generation of Roman Catholics.
 In future work, she anticipates focusing on pertinent social justice issues that are of particular concern to the millennial generation including immigration and climate change.
 She anticipates that by focusing on these issues to specifically engage the millennial generation, the Church can avoid losing an entire generation of Catholics, thus ensuring its own survival.

 This work contributes to a broader understanding of social institutions that is necessary as society becomes increasingly racially diverse and the millennial generation takes on expanding leadership roles.

 Dr. Pratt is an active and award-winning public scholar.
 She is currently a contributor to National Catholic Reporter and has also written for The Revealer, America and Faithfully.
 Dr. Pratt regularly gives lectures for a wide audience and has given public lectures for the American Catholic Historical Society and the Diocese of Camden’s Office of Black Catholic Ministry among others.
 Dr. Pratt is also active in several professional organizations including the Society for the Scientific Study of Religion and the Association for the Sociology of Religion.
 She regularly presents her work at national conferences.
 In 2019, Dr. Pratt was elected Secretary of the Association for the Sociology of Religion’s Council.
 She is the first person elected to this position and will serve until 2022.